OCA/purchase-workflow/purchase_date_planned_manual/README.rst

-This module makes the system to always respect the planned (or scheduled) date set by the user when creating a Purchase order or the day set in the procurement order if the line is created from one.
+This module makes the system to always respect the planned (or scheduled) date set by the user when creating a Purchase order or the day set in the procurement order if the line is created from there.

-Additionally, this module modify the PO view to colour in red the lines that are predicted to arrive late comparing its scheduled date and the vendor lead time.
+Additionally, this module modifies the PO views and sets in red the lines that are predicted to arrive late compared to the scheduled date and vendor lead time.

 Usage
 =====

-To use this module, you need to:
+To use this module you could follow any of the two options below:

 #.
 Go to 'Purchase' and create a purchase order.
 #.
-Set the scheduled date manually in the PO lines.
+Manually set the scheduled date in the PO lines.
 #.
 This date will never be modified by the system and the lines that are
    expected to be late are highlighted in red.